-Renters Choice is focusing its strategic efforts on (A) the implementation of its integration plan, (B) continued efforts to improve store operations, and (C) the pursuit of strategic expansion once the integration plan is substantially in place.
+Rent-A-Center is focusing its strategic efforts on (A) the implementation of its integration plan, (B) continued efforts to improve store operations, and (C) the pursuit of strategic expansion once the integration plan is substantially in place.

 Implement the Integration Plan.
-Renters Choice management has developed a comprehensive program for the integration of Rent-A-Center, which it expects will be completed within 18-24 months.
-Renters Choice believes it will experience over \$30 million in net annual cash cost savings upon completion of the integration plan, primarily as a result of eliminating (A) duplicative general and administrative expenses, and (B) Rent-A-Center's nationwide distribution network including seven distribution centers.
-Additional benefit and margin improvement is expected to be realized over time as management undertakes initiatives to enhance operations in Rent-A-Center stores.
-These cost savings represent less than 2.5% of Renters Choice's latest twelve months revenues.
-In addition, Renters Choice is continuing the process of integrating Central Rents, from which it expects to realize an additional \$2.6 million of annual general and administrative cost savings.
+Rent-A-Center management has developed a comprehensive program for the integration of Thorn Americas, which it expects will be completed within 18-24 months following the date of the Thorn Americas acquisition.
+Rent-A-Center believes it will experience over \$30 million in net annual cash cost savings upon completion of the integration plan, primarily as a result of eliminating (A) duplicative general and administrative expenses, and (B) Thorn Americas' nationwide distribution network including seven distribution centers.
+Additional benefit and margin improvement is expected to be realized over time as management undertakes initiatives to enhance operations in Thorn Americas stores.
+These cost savings represent less than 2.5% of Rent-A-Center's latest twelve months revenues.
+In addition, Rent-A-Center is continuing the process of integrating Central Rents, from which it expects to realize an additional \$2.6 million of annual general and administrative cost savings.

 Continue to Enhance Store Operations.
 Management seeks to improve store performance through strategies intended to produce gains in operating efficiency and profitability.
-Renters Choice believes it will achieve these gains in revenues and operating margins in its stores by: (A) using focused advertising to increase store traffic, (B) expanding the offering of upscale, higher margin products (such as Sony wide screen televisions, La-Z-Boy recliners and JVC stereo systems) to increase the number of product rentals, (C) employing strict store-level cost control, and (D) closely monitoring each store's performance through the use of its management information system to ensure each store's adherence to established operating guidelines.
+Rent-A-Center believes it will achieve these gains in revenues and operating margins in its stores by:

+- - using focused advertising to increase store traffic, - expanding the offering of upscale, higher margin products, such as Sony wide screen televisions, La-Z-Boy recliners and JVC stereo systems, to increase the number of product rentals, - - employing strict store-level cost control, and - - closely monitoring each store's performance through the use of its management information system to ensure each store's adherence to established operating guidelines.

 Pursue Strategic Expansion.
 Management has gained significant experience in the acquisition and integration of other rent-to-own operators and believes the fragmented nature of the rent-to-own industry will result in ongoing growth opportunities.
-Once the integration plan is substantially in place, Renters Choice will again focus on strategic acquisition opportunities and new store development.
-Renters Choice typically targets underperforming and undercapitalized chains of rent-to-own stores.
+Once the integration plan is substantially in place, Rent-A-Center will again focus on strategic acquisition opportunities and new store development.
+Rent-A-Center typically targets underperforming and undercapitalized chains of rent-to-own stores.
 The acquired stores benefit from the administrative network, improved product mix, sophisticated management information system and purchasing power of the larger organization while strengthening their local market position.
-In addition, Renters Choice has access to an expanding number of franchise locations, which it has the right of first refusal to purchase.
-Renters Choice believes the rent-to-own market is significantly under-penetrated and plans to continue opening new stores in current and new markets.
-Renters Choice will focus its new market penetration in adjacent areas or regions which are underserved by the rent-to-own industry.
-In evaluating a new market, Renters Choice reviews demographic statistics, cost of advertising and the number and nature of competitors.
+In addition, Rent-A-Center has access to an expanding number of franchise locations, which it has the right of first refusal to purchase.
+Rent-A-Center believes the rent-to-own market is significantly under-penetrated and plans to continue opening new stores in current and new markets.
+Rent-A-Center will focus its new market penetration in adjacent areas or regions which are underserved by the rent-to-own industry.
+In evaluating a new market, Rent-A-Center reviews demographic statistics, cost of advertising and the number and nature of competitors.